-Where non-parties have a relationship to a party, that relationship may impact cost shifting and coordination among the parties and non-parties.
-Therefore, courts would need to balance the competing interests of the parties and non-parties in the requested documents and ESI.
+Where a non-party has a relationship to a party, that relationship may impact cost shifting and coordination among the parties and the non-party.
+Therefore, courts would need to balance the competing interests of the parties and the non-party in the requested documents and ESI.